 If you remember anything about your early world history classes in school, you might remember that Portugal used to be known for its explorers.
 To get to know this part of Portugal's fascinating history, you need to head out to Belém.

 Belém is technically part of Lisbon, but really feels like a different town.
-It lies to the west of central Lisbon on the Tagus River, and is a great place to spend half a day.
-You can get there by Uber, tram, or by taking a train from Cais do Sodré.
+It lies to the west of central Lisbon on the Tagus River, and is a great place to spend half a day (or more).
+You can get there by Uber, tram, or by taking a commuter train from Cais do Sodré.

 I visited Belém on a walking tour, but you can easily go on your own.